gibbonsja/Meanderings/nial/nobj/index.md

 2. a parent object for inheritance

-Attribute lookups start in the base table and if not found then the ancestor tables are recursively searched.
+Attribute lookups start in the base table and if not found then the successive ancestor tables are recursively searched.

-Object methods are attribute/value pairs where the value is a cast of a function *fn* of the form
+Object methods are implemented as attribute/value pairs where the value is a cast of a function *fn* of the form

     attr fn [obj,additional_args]